nus-cs2103-AY2021S2/tp/docs/UserGuide.md

         order history
         ```

-        The above command displays the history of completed and cancelled orders.
+        The above command displays the history of completed and cancelled orders in the right column of the GUI.
 The list is in chronological sequence based on the order's date and time.
         </details>

     </details>